trainman419/D-Modem/README.md

     at+ms=132,1,,14400
     OK

-Put one modem in answering mode:
+On one of the terminals, dial the number of the second system.

+    atd5123

+On the other terminal, it should indicate RING.
+Use the AT Answer command to answer.

     ata

-Finally, dial the number of the second system.
-2130706433 is a decimal number of localhost IP address 127.0.0.1.
-If you run second modem on another machine, convert its IP address to a decimal number and dial.

-    atd2130706433

 Now modems are connected and can interact with each other:

-    CONNECT 9600
+    CONNECT 33600

 To stop data transmission, first escape from on-line mode (+++), then hang up: